-- marigolds (the garden needs flowers – this variety is even edible)
+- marigolds (gardens need flowers – this variety is even edible)

 Want to keep it super simple?
-Order a beginner’s gardening kit like this one (it’s even organic) that comes with all the instructions and planning tools.
+Order a beginner’s gardening kit that comes with all the instructions and planning tools.
 Decision done!

-Starting seeds indoors lets you get a head start on the garden and a longer growing season.
-For plants like tomatoes and peppers, starting them inside is almost necessary for a good growing season.
+Starting seeds indoors gives you a head start on the garden and a longer growing season.
+Starting plants like tomatoes and peppers inside is almost necessary for a good growing season.

 Beginner Tip: As mentioned above, there are kits for beginning gardeners to take the stress out of the process.
-Try a simple seed starting kit like this one for step by step instructions specific to each plant.
+Try a simple seed starting kit for step-by-step instructions specific to each plant.

-We tilled in several truckloads of organic compost over the last couple of years.
+We tilled in several truckloads of organic compost over the last few years.
 While this was a little pricey upfront, it paid off in the long run.
 Our soil is naturally very acidic dense clay that doesn’t drain well.
-Adding the compost gave us beautiful, black soil that produced veggies in abundance last year!
+Adding the compost gave us beautiful, black soil that produced veggies in abundance!

 Beginner Tip: Want simple?
 Try a DIY planter box!
 I shared the instructions for my simple cedar planter box before, and this is one of the simplest ways to grow a small backyard garden.
-This planter is only three feet long, so it will fit on almost any patio or porch.
+This planter is only three feet long and will fit almost any patio or porch.
 We grew kale, herbs, and a few microgreens in ours.

 You can easily maximize your growing space and often prevent pests with a few organic gardening methods.
-To make sure you get the most production from small spaces, practices like companion planting, succession planting, and vertical gardening can really help.
+To make sure you get the most production from small spaces, practices like companion planting, succession planting, and square-foot gardening can help.

 - Basil with tomato to promote growth and keep pests away